stuerp/foo_midi/docs/README.md

 | Accurate     | Finer emulation of the LPF circuit.
 Output signal is upsampled to 48 kHz to allow emulation of audible mirror spectra above 16 kHz, * which is passed through the LPF circuit without significant attenuation. |
 | Oversampled  | Same as Accurate but the output signal is 2x oversampled, i.e. the output sample rate is 96 kHz.
 This makes subsequent resampling easier.
 Besides, due to nonlinear passband of the LPF emulated, it takes fewer number of MACs  compared to a regular LPF FIR implementations. |

+##### GM Set

+Determines which General MIDI configuration is used by the player: Roland or King's Quest 6.

 ##### DAC Input Mode

 The DAC (Digital-to-Analog Converter) in the original MT-32 had specific limitations and nonlinearities.